Bob's Projects & Ideas

 Surprise #1!
 "Indoor Baby" Starter Greenhouse!

 Hidden safely away inside the big 60' x 35' x 18' A-frame is a little 7' x 20' x 8' starter greenhouse, where I can go to prepare pots and soil for an early spring start in another month or so.
 As I write this, it is 1 pm and it's February.
 The temperature outside is 1 degree F which is -17 degrees C, but inside the sheltered "baby" greenhouse it's 62 degrees F, or +16 degrees C, simply from the heat of the sun and the shelter of the big greenhouse surrounding it.
 Both are heated only by the sun.
 There was no man-made heater or furnace, just passive solar heat from the sun shining through the outer greenhouse and into the inner greenhouse.
 The big A-frame is covered by 11 mils Superstrong Woven Poly and has some glass windows on each end for visibility.
-The smaller, lower, rectangular greenhouse within is built of our 11 mils woven poly and also has glass windows on each end for visibility.
+The smaller, lower, rectangular greenhouse within is built of our 11 mils woven poly.
 The shelves of the little inner greenhouse are covered with our white poly for the maximum amount of reflected light.
 The North wall of the little one is insulated, but both greenhouses are covered with just one layer of poly on the other walls.
 The inside of the A-frame poly is covered with a layer of ice.
 So it is freezing inside the A-frame greenhouse because it's so bitterly cold outside.
 But sunshine is shining and heating even though the ice covered poly and the sunshine enters the smaller greenhouse through its woven poly covering and has raised the temperature inside with the small greenhouse to 62 degrees F which is 16 degrees C. it's almost unbelievable, with no heater.
 Margaret went into there to warm up before going back outside to take more pictures.

 When we took the pictures on this page, our digital camera froze up even though we sheltered it in out jackets.
 But our little greenhouse within a greenhouse was warm, toasty, despite the coldness outside.
 Of course, it cools down at night, but not as much as outside.
 It would have to be heated if we wanted to use it while it is still this cold.
 But to start plants it's cheaper to heat this little sheltered inner greenhouse than to heat the entire surrounding big greenhouse.